keboola/docker-demo/README.md

 Configuration file will contain:

- - `storage_api.token` - Storage API token, that was used to run the Docker image in Keboola Connection
  - `input.tables` (optional) - array of input mappings (see further)
  - `input.files` (optional) - array of file upload queries (see futher)
  - `output.tables` (optional) - array of output mappings
  - `output.files` (optional) - array of files that will be uploaded to Storage API
  - all other configuration options defined for the container
+ - `storage_api.token` (optional) - if image has granted access to the token, it will be provided to the container

 ### Input Mapping